mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You can also follow the steps to [create a KV secrets engine](https://developer.hashicorp.com/vault/docs/secrets/kv), and store [static key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/static-secrets) or [versioned key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/versioned-kv) in it.
 Postman only supports KV secrets engines.

-To set up a public OIDC identity provider in HashiCorp Vault using the CLI, do the following:
+To set up an OIDC identity provider in HashiCorp Vault using the CLI, do the following:

-1. Make sure you have permission to set up an [OIDC identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider).
+1. Make sure you have permission to set up an OIDC identity provider.
 You must at least have the permissions specified in the following [HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies):

     ```json
     path "/identity/oidc/client/*" {